Leveraging behavioral insights to improve educational and workforce outcome

 The Opportunity

-Nationwide, nearly half of American adults believe they need additional education or training to advance professionally, but for many traditional colleges and universities are not a practical option.
-They are caring for children or parents, working one or more jobs, and often lack the financial cushion needed to absorb the costs of attending college.
+Nationwide, nearly half of American adults believe they need additional education or training to advance professionally, but for many, traditional colleges and universities are not a practical option.
+They are caring for children or parents, working one or more jobs, and often lack the financial cushion needed to attend college.
 Without these educational opportunities, they may be unable to access the careers necessary to establish a stable foothold in a rapidly evolving economy.

-Calbright has grown considerably since its inception – with 2,712 enrolled students and 276 certificates awarded as of June 2023 – and continues to open new programs that give adult learners entry points to high-growth industries.
+Calbright has grown considerably since its inception—with nearly 4,000 enrolled students and over 500 certificates awarded as of early 2024—and continues to open new programs that give adult learners entry points to high-growth industries.
 In addition to addressing structural barriers to access, Calbright aims to ensure its programs maximize student engagement and success by integrating behavioral insights into subtler, sometimes surprising barriers that can throw learners off track.
-For example, while eliminating fixed terms and deadlines can offer a student parent much-needed flexibility, it can also create ambiguity and confusion around how they should pace their progress through the program.
+For example, while eliminating fixed terms and deadlines can offer a student–parent much-needed flexibility, it can also create ambiguity and confusion around how they should pace their progress through the program.
 Similarly, although asynchronous online learning makes education much more accessible for working adults, it can also make it difficult to form a sense of belonging and community closely associated with persistence and completion without intentional design.

 Our Approach